abhiSyncd/Java-Threads-Step-By-Step/5-a-RaceCondition-I/readMe.md

 ## (c) Synchronize vs ReetrantLock

+   1) Performance

-       1) Reetrant Locks performance is good in case we have large no. of threads accessing the shared resoource
+          Reetrant Locks performance is good in case we have large no. of threads accessing the shared resoource

    2) FAIRNESS  | Using ReentrantLock lock = new ReentrantLock(true)

           Synchronze keyword is UNFAIR
           But Reetrant Locks can both be UNFAIR and FAIR.